bytedeco/javacpp-presets/README.txt

 ==Changes==

+ * Updated `cppbuild.sh` scripts with support for the "android-x86" platform (issue javacv:411), thanks to Xavier Hallade
  * Added presets for PGR FlyCapture 1.7
  * Fixed compilation errors on Android, Mac OS X, and Windows
  * Upgraded to FFmpeg 2.1.4, libdc1394 2.2.2, and libfreenect 0.4